- Breasts come in many shapes and sizes.

 Is breast pain or tenderness normal?

 You may feel a tingling or aching in your chest when your breast buds start developing.
 After you start to get your periods you may notice that your breasts become tender or sore a few days before you get your period each month.
 Not everyone has soreness.
-If you’re having pain, check with your primary care provider, who may suggest taking medicine (such as ibuprofen) to help with the symptoms.
+If your breasts are tender, check with your primary care provider, who may suggest taking occasional medicine (such as ibuprofen) to help with the symptoms.
+Older teens may benefit from taking low dose oral contraceptive pills especially given daily.
+Eliminating caffeine has not been shown in studies to help, but some individuals have found relief after quitting caffeine.

 What if I have a discharge coming from my breasts?

-A discharge from your breast(s) could mean that your breast(s) are infected, that a breast duct is dilated (widened), or that you have a hormone imbalance.
+Discharge from your breast(s) could mean that your breast(s) are infected, that a breast duct is dilated (widened), or that you have a hormone imbalance.
 The discharge may be on just one side or from both breasts.
 When a milky discharge comes from a young woman’s breast when she is not breast feeding, it’s called galactorrhea.
-This condition can result from taking certain medications such as birth control pills or anti-depressants, from being pregnant or recently being pregnant, from low thyroid hormone levels, or rarely from a small benign (not cancerous) pituitary tumor.
+This condition can result from taking certain medications such as birth control pills or anti-depressants, from being pregnant or recently being pregnant, from low thyroid hormone levels, trauma to chest or rarely from a small benign (not cancerous) pituitary tumor.
 Your body may be making extra amounts of prolactin, which can cause this white discharge from your nipples.
-A brown or bloody discharge may come from dilated breast ducts or small polyps in the breast ducts.
+A brown or bloody discharge may come from dilated breast ducts or small polyps in the breast ducts or glands beneath the areola (Montgomery glands).
+There may also be a blue area under the nipple.
 A small amount of yellow discharge sometimes occurs around the time a girl starts her period.
-You should see your primary care provider if you have any kind of breast discharge.
+You should call your primary care provider if you have breast discharge and/or local rbeast tenderness/pain, redness and/or fever.